Explanation User Interfaces: A Systematic Literature Review: Discussion

-One specific design guideline suggested by \acs{HERMES} is \textit{Provide Contextual Information}.
-This guideline states that placing explanations together with additional contextual information enhances their relevance and interpretability for domain-expert users, such as physicians.
-Moreover, the depth of information in explanations should be adaptable to the user's needs, ensuring that both detailed and summary information is available without overwhelming them.
-To support this recommendation, \acs{HERMES} provides references to relevant academic sources, including a specific paper by \citeauthor{Cheng2022VBridge} \cite{Cheng2022VBridge}.
+To guide the design of this \ac{XUI}, the development team uses \acs{HERMES} to determine the most suitable explanation and \ac{UI} design strategies by setting four out of the six entry points as project constraints: \textit{Health} as the application domain, \textit{Neural Network} as the \ac{AI} model, \textit{Image classification} (cancerous vs. non-cancerous MRI scans) as the \ac{AI} task, and \textit{\revi{Domain} Expert} as the user type, as the interface is targeted to domain experts (i.e., clinicians). \revi{Since there are no other design constraints, the other two entry points (\ac{XAI} model and Explanation modality) are left empty -- thus becoming suggestions from \acs{HERMES}.} Based on the provided parameters, \acs{HERMES} suggests explanation methods that have been effective in similar medical applications. \revi{The system highlights several \ac{XAI} techniques as suitable, including Counter-exemplars/factual and Decision Rules, and Natural Language, Text, and Visual explanations as explanation modalities. \acs{HERMES} also identifies the design guideline \textit{Provide Contextual Information}, which states that placing explanations alongside additional contextual information enhances their relevance and interpretability for domain-expert users, such as physicians, while tailoring the depth of explanations to the user's needs.} To support this recommendation, \acs{HERMES} provides references to relevant academic sources, including a specific paper by \citet{Cheng2022VBridge}.
 In the paper, the developers can find more implementation details and access a visual example to guide the design of the new \ac{XUI}.
 To ensure the \ac{XUI} meets clinicians' needs, \acs{HERMES} suggests that user studies for designing and evaluating such interfaces should include \textit{interviews} and \textit{user observation} studies.
 This may be interpreted as a recommendation to conduct interviews with clinicians early in the design process, and then use observational studies to iteratively test and refine the \ac{XUI}, following a human-centered design approach \cite{ISO20199241210}.
 Using \acs{HERMES}, the design team efficiently selects an adequate explanation approach tailored to expert clinicians in a medical domain.
 The platform informs the selection of \ac{XAI} models and explanation modalities, and also suggests a human-centered approach to involve end-users both in the design and evaluation of the \ac{XUI}.
 This structured methodology can indeed accelerate the design process, reducing trial-and-error efforts and ensuring that the final interface aligns with best practices found in the academic literature.